Hanxu-Hu/ADBS-CW/README.md

 # ADBS-CW

-## This is a toy in-memory database system I implement in the course ADBS
+## This is a toy in-memory database system I implement in the course ADBS, which includes query minimization and query evaluation